 Opera VPN User Experience & Device Support

 Regardless of the VPN that you’re using, the first contact with each provider is through its application.
-Opera is no different, offering its applications for several, although not many platforms.
+Opera is no different, offering its web browser with a VPN enabled for several platforms, such as Windows, macOS, Linux, Android, and iOS.

 With that in mind, let’s review Opera VPN in terms of its applications and overall user experience.